 Lehigh University PET POLICY

-OFFICES OF RESIDENTIAL SERVICES AND FRATERNITY & SORORITY AFFAIRS
+OFFICES OF HOUSING SERVICES AND FRATERNITY & SORORITY AFFAIRS

 A maximum of one cat or one dog is permitted in a fraternity or sorority house.
 All pets must be approved prior to the animal arriving on campus.
 Any pet on the property must be registered immediately upon arrival.
 The following guidelines and expectations must be adhered to at all times: